Court rules against Little Sisters of the Poor Government to force nuns to violate faith or pay massive IRS penalties

 As Little Sisters of the Poor, we simply cannot choose between our care for the elderly poor and our faith.
 And we should not have to make that choice, because it violates our nation’s commitment to ensuring that people from diverse faiths can freely follow God’s calling in their lives.
 For over 175 years, we have served the neediest in society with love and dignity.
 All we ask is to be able to continue our religious vocation free from government intrusion.

-The following statement can be attributed to Mark Rienzi, Senior Counsel of the Becket Fund for Religious Liberty and lead attorney for the Little Sisters of the Poor:
+The following statement can be attributed to Mark Rienzi, Senior Counsel of Becket and lead attorney for the Little Sisters of the Poor:

 We’re disappointed with today’s decision.
 After losing repeatedly at the Supreme Court, the government continues its unrelenting pursuit of the Little Sisters of the Poor.
 It is a national embarrassment that the world’s most powerful government insists that, instead of providing contraceptives through its own existing exchanges and programs, it must crush the Little Sisters’ faith and force them to participate.
 Untold millions of people have managed to get contraceptives without involving nuns, and there is no reason the government cannot run its programs without hijacking the Little Sisters and their health plan.